-As described in section 2.10, the sensors included test pixels outside the $168 \times 168$ "bulk" pixel array.
+As described in section 2.10, the sensors included test pixels outside the 168×168 "bulk" pixel array.
 Several internal nodes of these pixels are accessible externally, allowing analogue measurements of their levels.

 A low noise pre-amplifier was connected to the output node from the shaper, the "Test Output Signal" shown in figure 11 for the pre-shaper on TPAC 1.1, and the signals were measured on a digital oscilloscope with a 5 GHz sampling rate.
-This system was used to measure the peak signal seen when the test pixels were exposed to the Fe source.
+This system was used to measure the peak signal seen when the test pixels were exposed to the 55Fe source.
 A powerful GBq source allowed a sufficient rate of source hits that a calibration signal could be seen in the individual test pixels.
 Two different oscilloscope trigger threshold levels, 30 and 120 mV, allowed the plateau and full energy peaks, respectively, to be measured separately.
 An exponential rise was convoluted with the pixel circuit response (the pre-amplifier and CR-RC shaper) and the resulting functional form fitted to the oscilloscope data to extract the peak magnitude, the exponential rise time and the start time of the signal for each trigger.
 A typical oscilloscope output and the resulting fit are shown in figure 22.
+The shape is seen to have similar characteristics in terms of the peaking time to the simulated response shown in figure 4.